Last updated: October 10, 2017

 - Offers that are too good to be true – Granted, these are harder to decipher during the holiday shopping season because companies are aggressive about offering great sales.
 But there is still a clear difference between a great deal and an unbelievable deal.
 The latter, quite simply, should not be believed — particularly if you find it on a site you’re not familiar with.
 Learn to identify red flags, like luxury goods at very low prices or access to a toy or electronic item that’s sold out everywhere else.
 You could end up buying counterfeit goods or paying for something you don’t ever receive.

 - Sites that ask you to pay by gift card, pre-paid debit card, or wire transfer – There are certain types of payment that cannot be tracked and cannot be undone on fraudulent sites, and gift cards, pre-paid debit cards, and wire transfers are a few of those.
-The Better Business Bureau (BBB) warned of these types of scams last year, and they are sure to repeat again this year.
+The Better Business Bureau (BBB) warned of these types of scams in late 2015, and they are of continuing concern.
 If a site requires you to pay using one of these methods, do not complete a transaction — and report the retailer to the BBB.

 If you are going off the beaten path, just be sure to do your research.
 Ask for friends’ recommendations (online reviews can be faked), and shop only on sites that offer secure, authenticated checkout.